t-kalinowski/promptdown/README.md

 Prompdown facilitates a more intentional mode of interacting with the
-LLM: instead of iterating by adding to an append-only ever-growing context full of potentially irrelevant messages and a boatload of hidden context, you can are invited to observe and refine the *full context* on *each turn*.
+LLM: instead of iterating by adding to an append-only ever-growing context full of potentially irrelevant messages and hidden context, you can are invited to observe and refine the *full context* on *each turn*.

 ------------------------------------------------------------------------